 I will pour out My Spirit in those days; and they shall prophesy.”

-This scripture, which is a paraphrase of the Old Testament passage of Joel 2:28-29, indicates that during the End Times, many people – male and female, young and old – will have extraordinary spiritual abilities, including prophesy, visions, and dreams, all of which enable them to foretell the future.
+This scripture, which is a paraphrase of the Old Testament passage of Joel 2:28-29, indicates that during the End Times, many people – male and female, young and old – will have extraordinary spiritual abilities, including prophesy, visions, and, apparently, prophetic dreams, all of which will enable them to foretell the future.

 Conclusion

-During the centuries since the death of Jesus Christ almost 2,000 years ago, many of the previously mentioned types of occurrences have been demonstrated, but evidently not to the extent they will be displayed during the End Times.
-We believe it is logical to infer that the prevalence of the types of the aforementioned occurrences will be significantly greater during the End Times than during the past, because such occurrences would not be a special sign of the End Times unless they occur much more often than they have previously.
+During the centuries since the death of Jesus Christ approximately 2,000 years ago, many of the previously-mentioned types of occurrences have been demonstrated, but evidently not to the extent that they will be displayed during the End Times.
+We believe that it is logical to infer that the prevalence of the types of the aforementioned occurrences will be significantly greater during the End Times than during any time in the past, because such occurrences would not be a special sign of the End Times unless they occur much more often than they have previously.
 Therefore, it is not likely to be until these occurrences become significantly more evident that it can be confidently concluded that the End Times have arrived.

 Although we may not yet be in the End Times, Christians need to be prepared for the adversities that will occur when the End Times come.
-This will necessitate a genuine desire to honor God, even if it costs them dearly.
+This will necessitate a genuine desire to honor God, even if doing so costs Christians dearly.